addy-dclxvi/almighty-dotfiles/README.md

 - My screen resolution is 1366x768 :cry:

-- All of my setup are using Lumiere and Fantome GTK Theme.
+- All of my setups are using Lumiere and Fantome GTK Theme.
 Get them from my [GTK Theme Collections](https://github.com/addy-dclxvi/gtk-theme-collections) repo.

 - My username at my machine is *addy@freako*, so some of these configs path are pointing to `/home/addy`.
 Replace them with your own username.